yi-guo/zhihu-crawler/README.md

 By default, a directory named `output_<question_id|answer_id>` will be created to hold the images to be downloaded.
 In the occasion of conflict, a few random characters will be appended in the end.
 You may also choose to control the download location by using the `--output` parameter.

 Note that images will be crawled and downloaded concurrently and retried automatically upon failure.
-If you'd like to control the maximum concurrency and retries, you may specify `--max-concurrency` and `--max-attempts` as part of the above command.
+If you'd like to control the maximum concurrency and retries, you may append `--max-concurrency` and `--max-attempts` to the end of the above command.

 To learn more about what you can do, simply invoke
 ```